March 17th 2020

 Who knew we'd be missing that ugly office chair?
 These are the simple tweaks to your sitting arrangements that an osteopath and Pilates teacher say you should make now

-Of all the things I miss about normal life, I didn’t think my office chair would be so high on the list but it’s right up there between seeing my friends and £4 mochas.
-After nearly three weeks of switching between dining chair and the sofa, never have I pined more for my padded, back-supporting ugly office chair.
+Of all the things I miss about going into work, I didn’t think my office chair would be so high on the list but it’s right up there between seeing my colleagues and buying £4 iced lattes for the commute.
+After four months of switching between the dining chair and the sofa, never have I pined more for my padded, back-supporting ugly office chair.

 “It’s unlikely that we’ve got the same ergonomic setup we have in the office while we’re working from home and alongside altered exercises regimes, this is one of the most common reasons people will be experiencing back pain from working at home,” says Hollie Grant founder of Pilates PT.